ShisoftResearch/Nebuchadnezzar/README.md

 # Nebuchadnezzar (JVM based version)

-### WARNING: I found that building a storage system based on a JVM based language is not a good idea.
-To continue on this project and Morpheus for performance and memory efficacy, I am going to rewrite all of the code.
+### WARNING: I found that building a storage system on top of a JVM based language is not a good idea.
+To continue on this project and Morpheus for performance and memory efficiency, I am going to redo this project on proper system programming techniques.
 See develop branch for newest code.

 > "This is my ship...the Nebuchadnezzar, it's a hovercraft."
 > ― Morpheus, The Matrix